- Appointments 216.444.6601

 - Vaginal bleeding and discharge for a few weeks.

 - Don’t lift anything heavier than 5 to 10 pounds for the first week after surgery.
 You may need to wait longer if you have an open abdominal surgery.

 - No sexual intercourse for six weeks.
 Nothing should go inside your vagina during your recovery.

 - Gradually increase your activity level.
 Don’t abruptly jump back into your normal activities.
 Start slowly and monitor how you feel.

 How many days of rest do I need after the procedure?

 No matter what type of myomectomy you have, you can expect to need at least a few days of rest afterward.
 How much rest and recovery time you need depends on the type of surgery you have.
 If possible, arrange for someone to help you around the house for the first one to three days after surgery.
 Talk to your provider about when you can return to your normal activities and follow their recommendations.

 Can fibroids come back after myomectomy?

 New fibroids may grow after a myomectomy.
-Younger women with many fibroids are at greater risk of getting more fibroids than are women who are near menopause and those with few fibroids.
+Younger people (under age 40) with many fibroids are at greater risk of getting more fibroids in the future.
+People who are near menopause or have just a few fibroids have less of a chance of recurring fibroids.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy